nikhil-mongo/atlas-cluster-outage-simulation/README.md

     ****************************************************************************************************

 These are the scripts that can be used to create and end the outage simulation for region failover.
+This script matches the list of region by getting the cluster details and if the region_name in the yml file matches one of the regions, it will bring DOWN that mentioned region.
+Also, this will print the list of nodes with their replState every 5 mins during the simulation.

 Run the simulate_multiregion.py as below: